aiplanethub/introduction-to-python-intermediate/sets-a-data-structure-in-python/228-Sets - Introduction & Defining in Python.md

      2. If it is not present, then append the item to list2
   4. print list2

-### ‘in’ Keyword in Python
+### 'in' Keyword in Python

-Before jumping to the code for the approach mentioned earlier, let's see what the **'in'** keyword is.
+Before jumping to the code for the approach mentioned earlier, let's see the **' in '** keyword.

 **'in'** is a keyword in Python that has two purposes:

-1. The **'in'** keyword is used to check if a value is present in a collection of items or a sequence (list, string, dict, set, etc.) or not.
+1. The **' in '** keyword is used to check if a value is present in a collection of items or a sequence (list, string, dict, set, etc.) or not.
 2. The **'in'** keyword is also used to iterate through a sequence of items in a for loop.

 ### Python Code To Solve The Previous Problem